dumpus-app/dumpus-api/README.md

 Authorization: Bearer <UPN_KEY>
 ```

 * `POST /process`: Starts the processing of the package and returns the package ID with the decryption key.
-(WITHOUT AUTHORIZATION HEADER)
     * body: JSON object containg a `package_link` property with the discord.click link.
 * `GET /process/<package_id>/status`: Returns the status of the processing package.
 * `GET /process/<package_id>/data`: Returns the package data in SQLite format.